George-k-tech/CS-Project/README.md

 5.Add the databse name in the .env file

+6.Run php artisan key:generate to generate application key

-6.Run php artisan migrate command
+7.Run the php artisan migrate  to migrate tables to database

+8.Run the php artisan  db:seed  to seed the roles

-7.Run the php artisan serve command
+9.Run the php artisan serve command